Rajasthani Muslims

-The term Rajasthani Muslims is usually used to signify Muslims from the state of Rajasthan in the north-western part of India and speak Hindi, Urdu and Sindhi languages.
+The term Rajasthani Muslims is usually used to signify Muslims from the state of Rajasthan in the north-western part of India and speaking the Hindi, Urdu and Sindhi languages.

 Indian Muslims like all other Muslims practice the basic tenets of Islam including Namaz and fasting in Ramazan.
 Rajasthani Muslims are also punctual of Ramazan and giving Zakat (charity given to poor) and going on the Hajj pilgrimage.

-Spread of Islam in Rajasthan
+Spread of Islam

-The one of the first Muslim Sufi missionary Khawaja Moinuddin Chishti came to Rajasthan in 1222 CE and settled in Ajmer.
+One of the first Muslim Sufi missionaries, Khawaja Moinuddin Chishti, came to Rajasthan in 1222 CE and settled in Ajmer.
 Khawaja Moinuddin Chishti is also popularly known by his title "Ghareeb Nawaz" (friend of the poor).
-Khawaja Moinuddin Chishti is one of the most influential Sufi in India and is credited with spreading of Islam in the Indian subcontinent.
+Khawaja Moinuddin Chishti is one of the most influential Sufi in India and is credited with spreading Islam in the Indian subcontinent.

 When Khawaja Moinuddin Chishti reached India, he found the local society to be poisoned by untouchability.
 So he decided to organize a langar (public eating of food together irrespective of status, sex, religion and caste).
 This langar brought people into influence of Islam and its strict stand against untouchability.

 Khawaja Moinuddin Chishti is buried at the Dargah of Khawaaza Moiunddin Chisti which is his mausoleum (Roza Shareef) in Rajasthani city of Ajmer.
 The city where he preached Islam all his whole life.